What Is Gnosticism? // 01

-Gnosticism, as we inherit it in America, is a vein of Orpho-Platonism.
+Gnosticism, as we inherit it in America, is a branch of Orpho-Platonism.

 Not Hermeticism.
 Not Christianity.
 And, certainly, not Judaism.

-For half of the last 2000 years, the Christian mystery cultists publicly behaved and saw themselves as Christians, and that is indeed what they called themselves ("Gnostic" is a name that was given to them collectively and retroactively).
-But, they entertained their mysteries in private.
-They preserved their belief systems through metaphor and code, they prepared private gatherings, and they participated in both new and ancient rituals in secret.
-They also, famously, wrote and distributed their own texts among themselves, drew and documented esoteric meaning from The Bible, and as time went on, became the Valentinians, Manichaens, Cathars, Mandaeans, etc...
+For half of the last 2,000 years, the Christian mystery cultists publicly behaved and saw themselves as Christians — and that is indeed what they called themselves.
+“Gnostic” is a name given to them collectively and retroactively.
+Still, they entertained their mysteries in private.
+They preserved their belief systems through metaphor and code, prepared private gatherings, and carried out their rituals in secret.
+They wrote and circulated their own scriptures, extracted esoteric meaning from canonical texts, and gradually evolved into sects like the Bogomils and the Cathars — groups that would eventually be condemned and expelled from Christian orthodoxy.

-Sometimes genocided, sometimes not, they all became more and more assimilated into the Christian worldview, losing and twisting up bits of their gnosis until they were no longer carriers of the mysteries, but dead ends.
-Most notably, the information surrounding death either came to mimic that of Christianity and/or became platitudinal, losing it's instructional value.
-And, that's just what Christianity does — its function is to destroy the means and routes to Gnosis; forcing you to succumb, in one way or another, to the Evil-bland power of the demiurgic drone.
+Most notably, the information surrounding death either came to mimic that of Christianity and/or became platitudinal, losing its instructional value.
+But, that is simply what Christianity does — its function is to destroy the means and routes to Gnosis, forcing you to succumb, in one way or another, to the evil-bland power of the demiurgic drone.

 It breaches.
 It invades.
 It colonizes.
 It burns.

-But, thus far, I've (necessarily) given you more of a history lesson on them than an explanation of what Gnosticism really is.
+But thus far, I’ve (necessarily) given you more of a history lesson on them than an explanation as to what Gnosticism really is.

 Features of Gnosticism